Self-Service Business Intelligence: definition, improvement method, and steps to self-service BI

 Turn self-service BI into a success story

-Business Intelligence is essential to the effective and efficient manage of any organization.
+Business Intelligence is essential to the effective and efficient management of any organization.
 Managers can’t get insights into operational performance fast enough.
 Fortunately for them, BI software is becoming easier and easier to use.
 Managers don’t have to rely on stressed IT staff to provide the right data anymore.
 Long live self-service BI!
 Right?
 Well, yes and no. There’s a danger to using data in this way.
 If you don’t take the limitations of self-service BI into consideration, its success rate is very slim.
 Our 6-step improvement plan reinforces the foundation of self-service BI.

 In multiple reports, research and analyst agency Gartner presented its expectations for the future of self-service BI.
 As always, there are two sides to every coin.